trajano/expo-experiments/packages/my-app-appium-test/README.md

 How do we connect?
 Even if the image does have appium built in.

 Another problem is dealing with updates, it takes a few minutes to build the APK again, it would be nice to push an update of the javascript parts only.
 That would require EAS unless there's a local update server.

+Maestro and Detox were too painful to run on Windows with Git Bash so I dropped it in the end.

+Appium at least once configured (which was a pain and a half to get going) was at least the most sensible E2E one that would run on Windows + Docker.
+Only thing missing now is running the test on an Android emulator.

+The problem with running in an emulator inside Docker is without proper /dev/kvm access (which is difficult on Docker Desktop unless I cheat and `root`) is it is so painfully slow it's not worth the hassle.
+For now I'll stop with real device, theoretically stuff like BrowserStack or LamdaTest can run on their devices if need be.